Skip to content

 Credits and fees seem to be a common issue for SimpleTexting users.
 One G2 review states, “I wish their rollover credits and payment plans were a bit more transparent and easy to understand.
 I’ve also found that when I try to contact their customer service via phone, I am never connected with a service rep, and am instead asked to leave a callback number–but they never call back.
 I recommend using their live chat instead.”

+SimpleTexting is a trustworthy solution for running SMS marketing campaigns because of helpful features like auto-responders, advanced tools, and custom integrations.
+However, it has limited reach when it comes to texting recipients.
 One G2 reviewer wrote, “I dislike the limits on sending MMS campaigns.
-I realize that I can pay more with a short code to overcome this limit; however, that means I would have to change my 800-number, which my customers already have in their address book on their cell phones.”
+I realize that I can pay more with a short code to overcome this limit; however, that means I would have to change my 800-number, which my customers already have in their address books on their cell phones.”

 Key features of SimpleTexting